-As a non award winning Documentary Wedding Photographer (that’s right, I said non award winning, they seem ten a penny) I encourage potential clients to pose questions if it helps to put them at ease with regards to my overall set up, or to just simply clarify a few points.
-The photographic work is unambiguous in style and if you have a query then the answer to that too shall be unambiguous.
+The photographic work is unambiguous in style.
+If you have a query then the answer to that too shall be unambiguous.
 Overall I’m a straight talker and informal to deal with.
-I prefer to be straight and direct and if it helps you to make up your mind either way then it should be very helpful to us both.
+I prefer to be straight and direct.
+And if this helps you to make up your mind either way then it should be very helpful to us both.

-I class my self as a photographer, a photographer first and foremost.
-Yes indeed I photograph weddings and in a photojournalistic way, I take a documentary approach to photographing weddings.
-I have a distinctive style and identity to my documentary work.
 Many, not all, but many documentary photographers who shoot weddings have that distinctive style.
 That’s what makes them stand out from the crowd.
-They understand the nuances and can articulate clearly what is happening on a wedding day to tell a story in a coherent and consistent way.
+They understand the nuances and can articulate clearly what is happening on a wedding day.
+To tell a story in a coherent and consistent way.

-I see the day in a certain way and this should be clear from the galleries, each day will have it’s own energy and dynamic and tone, and having the freedom to tap into that is what is super important to me.
+I see the day in a certain way and this should be clear from the galleries, each day will have it’s own energy and dynamic and tone.
+Having the freedom to tap into that is what is super important to me.
 The emphasis is always on pictures, pictures, pictures…

 Footnote: Some of these are made up purely for entertainment purposes